the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Let's recap what happens during the component lifecycle.
 Your component gets initialized by the constructor.
 After that it renders for the first time.
-But we prevent to display it, because the result is empty.
+But you prevent to display it, because the result is empty.
 Then the `componentDidMount()` lifecycle method runs.
 In that method you fetch the data from the Hacker News API asynchronously.
 Once the data arrives, it changes your internal component state.
 After that the update lifecycle comes into play.
 The component runs the `render()` method again, but this time with populated data in your internal component state.
-The component and thus the Table gets rendered.
+The component and thus the Table component with its content gets rendered.

+You used the native fetch API that is supported by most browsers to perfom an asynchronous request to an API.
+The *create-react-app* configuration makes sure that it is supported in every browser.
+There are third party node packages that you can use to substitute the native fetch API: [superagent](https://github.com/visionmedia/superagent) and [axios](https://github.com/mzabriskie/axios).

+Back to your application.
 The list of hits should be visible now.
 But the "Dismiss" button is broken.
-We will fix that soon.
+We will fix that in the next chapter.

 ### Exercises: